wincent/masochist/README.md

 1. Actually rewrite the content with `git-filter-branch` (a detailed example is discussed [here](https://wincent.com/blog/filter-branch)).
 2. Bump the `redisCacheVersion` cache breaker on the `master` branch.
-3. In the `app/` directory on the `master` branch run `npm run update-indices` locally.
+3. On the `master` branch run `yarn update-indices` locally.
-4. Restart local server (`npm run start`); inspect content at http://localhost:3000/ to make sure everything is in order.
+4. Restart local server (`yarn start`); inspect content at http://localhost:3000/ to make sure everything is in order.
 5. Push content (force push).
 6. Push Masochist app.